Hello! Can you tell me a bit about you?

 Will you make my arms/ thighs/ belly/ nose look smaller then?

 Fine image retouching, like the request you mention, isn’t included.
 This is a job for a trained retoucher, of which I am not one!
-However if you are very self-conscious that can be arranged for a fee as it will need to be outsourced… if you really can’t love your arms/ stomach/ belly/ nose just as they are.
+However if you are very self-conscious that can be arranged for a fee as it will need to be outsourced… if you really can’t love your arms/ thighs/ belly/ nose just as they are.

 What camera do you use?